 The focus of our work was on data quality and the FAIR principles.
 The acronym FAIR stands for Findable, Accessible, Interoperable and Reusable.

-• to output the individual formats of the analysis technologies and procedures without errors,
+- output the individual formats of the analysis technologies and procedures error-free,

 We have managed to prepare the various formats and results clearly in a web application.
 The basis for this was the various result files of the individual processes.
 We used these to reverse engineer and derive input, output and the process function.
 Based on our findings, we programmed a first version of an analysis procedure.
 An important aspect of this project was the test runs with the scientists.
 In addition to automated data processing, the application presents the results and formats in a clear and structured manner so that the institute's employees can use the data efficiently.
 In the future, the entire analysis process will be fully automated so that scientists can concentrate on interpreting the data.